-Every now and then, our star produces immense flares of particles and radiation that can wreak havoc on Earth.
-For more than 150 years, scientists studying these outbursts and how they affect our planet have placed great focus on a single, seemingly pinnacle example: the Carrington Event of 1859.
-Here, an eruption from the sun walloped Earth, pumping enough energy into our planet’s magnetic field to set off a massive geomagnetic storm that created beautiful auroral displays but also sparked electrical fires in telegraph lines.
-Our electronic infrastructure at the time was so primitive that the storm was seen as an odd minor inconvenience.
-But along with another storm of comparable strength in 1921, researchers today recognize the Carrington Event as an ominous warning of future catastrophes.
+Every now and then our star produces immense flares of particles and radiation that can wreak havoc on Earth.
+For more than 150 years scientists studying these outbursts and how they affect our planet have placed great focus on a single, seemingly pinnacle example: the Carrington Event of 1859.
+An eruption from the sun walloped Earth, pumping enough energy into our planet’s magnetic field to set off a massive geomagnetic storm that created beautiful auroral displays but also sparked electrical fires in telegraph lines.
+The storm was seen as an odd, minor inconvenience that caused limited damage to the electrical infrastructure of the time.
+Researchers today, however, recognize the Carrington Event, along with a 1921 storm of comparable strength, as an ominous warning of future catastrophes.

-Maybe not.
-Researchers investigating the geochemical annals of Earth’s recent history have now found evidence for two more.
+Now these phenomena appear to be even more common than we thought: researchers investigating the geochemical annals of Earth’s recent history have now found evidence for two more.